iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Success is the progressive realization of a worthy goal or ideal.
+> Never let your memories be greater than your dreams.
 >
-> — Earl Nightingale
+> — Doug Ivester

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->